 Walk at Dakota Nature Park:

-After brunch, make your way down to the Dakota Nature Park on the south side of town.
+Make your way down to the Dakota Nature Park on the south side of town.
 It’s a gorgeous 135-acre area with smooth paved paths looping around old glacial ponds.
-Rent a kayak or a paddleboat at the Larson Nature Center, or just enjoy a quiet walk under the trees.
+Rent a kayak or a paddleboat at the Larson Nature Center, or just enjoy a quiet morning walk under the trees.

 Explore the Historic Downtown Commercial District: